signavio/configuration-provider/README.md

 ## How to deploy it

-The generated implementation has to be packed as a `jar` file and copied under Tomcat's `webapps/ROOT/lib` directory. # TODO specified
+The generated implementation has to be packed as a `jar` file and copied under `$TOMCAT_HOME/webapps/ROOT/lib` directory.

 After that, the application has to be restarted in order for the new configuration service to be applied.